 If you do what I strongly recommend you to do and use a safe-prime, you can use 4 as a generator.
 Since it is a square in the natural numbers, it is a square in all residue-classes that contain it as well.
 There are other ways as well, but this is the easiest and most fool-proof one.

 If for some reason you did not pick a safe-prime, figure out the largest prime-divisor of .
-It must be sufficiently large to be secure agains brute-force and generic attacks (256 Bit is about the minimum you should use).
-Then pick a random element from the entire group and compute . will now be a generator of the subgroup with elements.
+It must be sufficiently large to be secure against brute-force and generic attacks (256 Bit is about the minimum you should use).
+Then pick a random element from the entire group and compute .
+Verify that and if necessary try new elements until it is. will now be a generator of the subgroup with elements.
 This is less trivial then the case for the safe-primes and encoding your messages as group-elements will definitely be more complicated as well (I’m however not going to cover the reason here), but it is at least better then the alternatives.

 /*- * We generate DH parameters as follows * find a prime q which is prime_len/2 bits long. * p=(2*q)+1 or (p-1)/2 = q * For this case, g is a generator if * g^((p-1)/q) mod p != 1 for values of q which are the factors of p-1. * Since the factors of p-1 are q and 2, we just need to check * g^2 mod p != 1 and g^q mod p != 1. * * Having said all that, * there is another special case method for the generators 2, 3 and 5. * for 2, p mod 24 == 11 * for 3, p mod 12 == 5 <<<<< does not work for safe primes. * for 5, p mod 10 == 3 or 7 * * Thanks to Phil Karn for the pointers about the * special generators and for answering some of my questions. * * I've implemented the second simple method :-). * Since DH should be using a safe prime (both p and q are prime), * this generator function can take a very very long time to run. */ /* * Actually there is no reason to insist that 'generator' be a generator. * It's just as OK (and in some sense better) to use a generator of the * order-q subgroup. */